hexad3cimal/react-material-calendar/README.md

     Simple calendar component based on @material-ui/core
-## Changes in 1.0.3
+## Changes in 1.0.4
-- Typescript
-- Updated react to v18 and mui to v5
-- Can use custom selection color
+- Made all input props optional
 - Other performance fixes

 ## Installation